Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 The bathrooms in wiñaywayna campsite

-• If your tour operator provides a private pee tent, you can use it by getting out of your tent and using it.
+• If your tour operator provides a private “pee tent,” you can use that.

 When hiking, how can women dispose of their hygiene products?

-It’s recommended to carry multiple resealable plastic bags with you.
-Keep one handy so that every time you use the bathroom, you can use it to store used hygiene products and then carry them out with you.
-Once you reach a hotel or public restroom, you can properly dispose of them.
+It’s recommended to carry multiple resealable plastic bags.
+Store used hygiene products in these bags and carry them out with you until you reach a hotel or public restroom where you can properly dispose of them.

 inca trail portable toilet